ministryofjustice/analytics-platform-concourse-github-org-resource/README.md

 # Github Organization Resource

-Provides a Concourse resource to retrieve a Github Organization.
+Provides a Concourse resource for Github Organizations.
 Used to create pipelines for org repos when deploying a webapp on the Analytical Platform

 ## Resource configuration